 Our Emergency Department (ED) is open.
 Please only visit our ED if your child is experiencing a true emergency.

 CHOP has greatly expanded the use of video visits and other telehealth options as an alternative to some in-person visits when it is clinically safe and appropriate to do so.
 Find instructions for getting set up for video visits with a CHOP provider.

 - Current patients: We are looking at every patient appointment and evaluating the best way to connect with you about your child’s care.
 Your provider’s office will contact you to discuss options for any upcoming appointments.
 In the meantime, we encourage you to sign in to your MyCHOP account to ensure you can successfully access your account.
 If you have questions, or need to sign up for MyCHOP, please call your provider’s office.

 - New patients: Some specialties are using telehealth for new patient referrals and second opinions.
+Please check with your health plan to confirm that your insurance covers video visits with CHOP providers.
 Contact the specialty directly to discuss options.